-- 1. The Associate Vice President for Student Development, or designee, may implement an emergency interim withdrawal of a student if the Associate Vice President for Student Development determines that a student may be suffering from a mental disorder and the student poses a significant danger of causing imminent physical harm to the student or to other members of the University community. - 2.
-A student who is withdrawn on an emergency basis will be given an opportunity to appear before the Associate Vice President for Student Development within one (1) day from the date of the notice of the emergency interim withdrawal in order to discuss the following: - a.
-The reliability of the information concerning a student's behavior. - b.
+- 1. The VPSA, or designee, may implement an emergency interim withdrawal of a student if the CARE Team determines that a student may be suffering from a mental disorder and the student poses a significant danger of causing imminent physical harm to the student or to other members of the University community. - 2.
+A student who is withdrawn on an emergency basis will be given an opportunity to appear before the Dean of Students or designee within one (1) day from the date of the notice of the emergency interim withdrawal in order to discuss the following: - a.
+The reliability of the information concerning a student's behavior; - b.
 Whether or not the student poses a significant danger of causing imminent physical harm to the student or to other members of the University community. - 3.
-At the conclusion of the meeting regarding an emergency interim withdraw, the Associate Vice President for Student Development may:

-a.
-Cancel the emergency interim withdrawal but inform the student that the process to consider the possibility of involuntary medical withdrawal will continue; or b.
-Extend the order for emergency interim withdrawal which shall remain in effect until the process to consider the possibility of involuntary medical withdrawal is concluded in an expedited fashion.
-A decision regarding emergency involuntary medical withdrawal cannot be appealed.
+At the conclusion of the meeting regarding an emergency interim withdraw, Dean of Students or Designee may: - a.
+Cancel the interim withdrawal but inform the student that the process to consider the possibility of involuntary I withdrawal will continue; or - b.
+Extend the order for emergency interim withdrawal which will remain in effect until the process to consider the possibility of involuntary withdrawal is concluded in an expedited fashion.
+A decision regarding interim withdrawal cannot be appealed.

-Voluntary Medical Withdrawal
+G. Voluntary Medical Withdrawal

-- 1. At any time, a student may submit a request for a voluntary medical withdrawal in accordance with University policy. - 2.
-If a request for voluntary medical withdrawal is granted, any involuntary medical withdrawal process will terminate; however, any other pending disciplinary actions to consider violations of the Code of Student Conduct will continue.
+1. At any time, a student may submit a request for a voluntary withdrawal in accordance with University policy.

+2. If a request for voluntary withdrawal is granted, any involuntary withdrawal process will terminate; however, any other pending disciplinary actions to consider violations of the Code of Student Conduct will continue.

-Readmission
+H. Readmission

 - 1. A student who is involuntarily withdrawn may not seek to reenroll or be readmitted to the University before the start of the next term. - 2.
-A student may only be reenrolled or readmitted to the University following an involuntary medical withdrawal upon confirmation by the CARE Team that the conditions that caused the involuntary medical withdrawal are no longer present.
+A student may only be reenrolled or readmitted to the University following an involuntary withdrawal upon confirmation by the CARE Team that the conditions that caused the involuntary withdrawal are no longer present.
 The CARE Team may require any documentation or evaluation that it deems necessary to consider the possible readmission or re-enrollment.
 The student is not entitled to a hearing on the determination.
-The student must also meet all of the admission or enrollment requirements of the University to be re-enrolled.
+The student must also meet all of the admission or enrollment requirements of the University to be reenrolled.

-Refunds and Academic Status
+I. Refunds and Academic Status

-1. Refund policies as described in the Undergraduate and Graduate Bulletins will apply to all students who withdraw in accordance with this policy.

-2. Policies regarding assignment of grades as described in the Undergraduate and Graduate Bulletins will apply to all students who withdraw in accordance with this policy.
+- 1. Refund policies as described in the Undergraduate and Graduate Catalogs will apply to all students who withdraw in accordance with this policy. - 2.
+Policies regarding assignment of grades as described in the Undergraduate and Graduate Bulletins will apply to all students who withdraw in accordance with this policy.

-References and Cross-references.
+V. References and Cross-References

-UNT Policy 07.012, Code of Student Conduct
+UNT Policy 07.012, Code of Student Conduct UNT Policy 10.029, Refunds Division of Student Affairs Withdrawal Guidelines